Select Page

 Another great Blifaloo short story!
 Enjoy!

+Sensuous advertisements stood on top of the buildings.
+Luring his mind astray but strangely reminding him to stay focused.
+Where was she?
+He had to track her down and take her statement.
 Rain slid down his coat as he moved, the fabric hugging his frame in a way that made passersby glance twice.
 He noticed.
 He always noticed.
 Power wasn’t just something you carried—it was something people felt when you passed, something that made them uneasy in a way they couldn’t explain.
-If you’re thinking this sounds arrogant, congratulations.
-You’re paying attention for once.
+She had to be near.

 The case was simple on the surface.
-Susana Lyttle, tech magnate, vanished from a penthouse sealed tighter than your browser history.
+Susana Lyttle, tech magnate, vanished from a high-end penthouse on the 253rd floor of the Siglama Building.
 No alarms.
 No witnesses.
 No body.
 That last part bothered people.
 It didn’t bother John.
-Bodies were optional in Neo-Victoria.
+Bodies were optional in Neo-Sklibidi.

 He ducked into an alley humming with residual heat and activated the implant beneath his collarbone.
-Data bloomed across his vision, intimate and invasive, sliding through his mind like fingers that knew exactly where to press.
-His secret pulsed there too, warm and dangerous: he wasn’t just erased from the system—he was the system’s first successful prototype.
+Data injected into his internal diodes alimenting his inner workings like food.
+A pulsing secret coursed throughout his inner being.
+His fingers found the controls inside his bag.
+He was the system’s first successful prototype!
 A human designed to disappear, to overwrite, to become irresistible to machines and people alike.
-You’re wondering why that matters.
-Hold on.
+Yes, oh yes, John was an android.

 Movement.
 A presence.
 The air shifted in that way it does right before something pleasurable turns painful.